-Indonesia’s media is often lauded as being among the freest in Southeast Asia.
+Indonesia’s media is often seen to be among the freest in Southeast Asia.
 Yet Indonesia’s leading news magazine Tempo last month called on the Indonesian Broadcasting Commission to revoke the licences of the country’s twenty-four-hour news stations, MetroTV and TVOne.

 Tempo, a beacon of daring journalism during Indonesia’s authoritarian New Order regime, was banned by President Suharto in 1994.
 For this consistent advocate of media freedom to call for more stringent government control over the media indicates the depth of the problems revealed during the recent election campaigns.
 How did it come to this?